Bijou (jewellery): As a magic or religious symbol

 Bijoux are often used for physical therapy, like amulets.
 Generally, a significant date is inscribed thereon, and perhaps their birth colour, or their astrological sign, a patron saint, or other magic symbols.
 They may also be used for fun in guessing-games.

 The date, generally, is that of the birth of the wearer.
 A fish symbol, often called an Ichthys, indicates that the wearer is a Christian.

-In daily life

-A bijou can be used in daily life as various significands by the wearer, and can be put on scarves, capes, hats, handbags, and so on.

 As a gift of love

 Bijoux are often given as a symbol of love, specifically to one person.
 It has a special meaning to the wearer, and similarly to that of an engagement ring, is displayed publicly and proudly.
 In French it is sometimes called a souvenir, but this is a false friend, souvenir being the infinitive for the verb "to remember".

 Bijouterie, the art of making or wearing bijoux, has thus developed its own private language or rebus known only to the initiated.
 Symbols may be religious or allegorical (two hands intertwined, for example, indicate the love of two fools, like Romeo and Juliet); Pansies (fleurs de pensée, literally "Flowers of thought") indicate "I am thinking of you".

 Sometimes the bijou will have, hidden under a clasp, a photograph of the lover-to-be, or a strand of their hair, or one of their baby teeth.

 The bijou is usually given as a symbol of eternal love, and also its fragility: it can be easily broken, lost or discarded.
 Sometimes the gemstone is made of glass to emphasise this fragility and essential uselessness, such as those made by Foire de Beaucaire (Gard-France) in the 18th century (The name comes from the small cry made by the wearer when it was torn from her.)